Thelymitra longiloba: Taxonomy and naming

 Thelymitra longiloba was first formally described in 1998 by David Jones and the description was published in Australian Orchid Research.
 The specific epithet (longiloba) is derived from the Latin words longus meaning "long" and lobus meaning "a rounded projection or protuberance" referring to the side lobes on the column.

 Distribution and habitat

-The lobed sun orchid grows in coastal and near coastal heath, sometimes on coastal headlands, in disjunct populations between the Darling Downs in Queensland and the north and west of Tasmania.
+Lobed sun orchid grows in coastal and near coastal heath, sometimes on coastal headlands, in disjunct populations between the Darling Downs in Queensland and the north and west of Tasmania.

+Conservation status

+Thelymitra longiloba is listed as 'Critically Endangered' in Victoria, under the Victorian Government Flora and Fauna Guarantee Act 1988.